 • Whether there are other recipients of your personal information

 3. Data Controller is the term used to describe the person/organisation that collects and stores and has responsibility for people’s personal data.
 In this instance the data controller is Lucy Meade

 4. I am registered with the Information Commissioner’s Office

-5. Lucy Meade North Birmingham Counselling Service (NBCS) 31 Rowan Road Sutton Coldfield Birmingham B72 1NW email Info@NBCS.uk
+5. Lucy Meade North Birmingham Counselling Service (NBCS) 42A High Street, Sutton Coldfield, B72 1UJ email Info@NBCS.uk

 6. The GDPR states that there must be a lawful basis for processing your personal data.
 There are different lawful bases depending on the stage at which you data is being processed which are explained below

 7. If you have therapy with one of the counsellors at NBCS and it has now ended, the counsellor will use legitimate interest as a lawful basis for holding and using your personal information.

 8. If you are currently having therapy or if you are in contact with one of the counsellors at NBCS to consider therapy, your personal data will be processed where it is necessary for the performance of contact.